Mets vs. Cubs MLB Betting Odds, Trends & Prediction

-The Mets vs. Cubs series continues on Saturday afternoon at 2:20 p.m.
+The Mets vs. Cubs matchup will be the featured game on ESPN Sunday Night Baseball at 7:10 p.m.
 ET.
-With Tylor Megill opposing Jameson Taillon in the pitching matchup, what’s the smart bet today at Wrigley Field?
+With Luis Severino set to oppose Javier Assad in the pitching matchup, what’s the best bet tonight from Wrigley Field?

 Game Matchup & Betting Odds